Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Introduction

-Besides its information aggregation mode, the capacity of an action recognition system is also limited by its input features.
+Besides the information aggregation issue, the capacity of an action recognition system is also constrained by its input features.
 In general, the number of skeleton joints is fixed in existing benchmarks, \textit{e.g.}, 25 for NTU-120~\cite{NTU120}.
-The entire recognition process relies on the interactions among the involved joints.
+The entire recognition process relies on a successful capture of the interactions among the skeleton joints.
 In the domain of artistic puppetry, the history of driving actions, such as Shadow Play~\footnote{\url{https://en.wikipedia.org/wiki/Shadow_play}} and Marionette~\footnote{\url{https://en.wikipedia.org/wiki/Marionette}} goes back more than 2000 years.
 This kind of art form provides an inspiration for involving additional 'hyper joints' which can drive or facilitate a better communication between existing joints.
-The underlying spirit is to alleviate the pressure of the real joints in storing and transferring semantics.
-Jointly with the hyper joints, real joints can focus more on storing neighbouring joint features and transferring the global information to the hyper joints.
-Interestingly, the class token in existing Transformers can also be considered as a hyper-token ~\cite{STS-Attention, 3Mformer, IIP-Transformer, MixFormer}.
+The underlying spirit is to alleviate the pressure on the real joints to store and transfer complex semantics.
+Jointly with the hyper joints, real joints can focus more on storing neighbouring joint features and relegating the task of transferring the global information to the hyper joints.
+Interestingly, the class token in existing Transformers can also be considered as a hyper-token ~\cite{Transformer, VIT}.
 As shown in Figure~\ref{motivation}, the skeleton is described as a marionette, where the actions are "controlled" by connecting hyper joints to the real joints.
 This suggests that the hyper joints are not only able to capture the representation information of human action, but also reveal the implicit information between physically connected joints as hints for recognition.

-By endowing a hyper-graph with hyper joints, virtual connections are created to perform comprehensive hyper-graph convolutions.
+By endowing an adaptive non-uniform hyper-graph with hyper joints, virtual connections are created to perform comprehensive hyper-graph convolutions.
 We construct Hyper-GCN based on the above design principles.
-Extensive experiments on 3 datasets, NTU RGB+D 60, NTU RGB+D 120, and NW-UCLA, are conducted for evaluation.
+Extensive experiments on 3 datasets, NTU RGB+D 60~\cite{NTU60}, NTU RGB+D 120~\cite{NTU120}, and NW-UCLA~\cite{NW-UCLA}, are conducted for evaluation.
 The results validate the merits of our proposed Hyper-GCN.
 The main contributions are as follows: